CRN News Summer 2016 – web version

 Why is a CRN required?

 Licensed professional engineers experienced in the field of pressure equipment design who are not directly employed or authorized by a Canadian regulator may not approve the construction of regulated pressure equipment designs for use in Canada.
-In Canada non-exempt pressure equipment designs must have a valid Canadian Registration Number (CRN) in the province or territory of intended use to be legal for construction.
+In Canada non-exempt pressure equipment designs must have a valid Canadian Registration Number (CRN number) in the province or territory of intended use to be legal for construction.

 Who makes pressure equipment legal?